Greatest Generation

 The Greatest Generation, also known as the G.I.
-Generation and the World War II generation, is the Western demographic cohort following the Lost Generation and preceding the Silent Generation.
-The generation is generally defined as people born from 1901 to 1927.
+Generation and the World War II Generation, is the demographic cohort following the Lost Generation and preceding the Silent Generation.
+This generation is generally defined as people born from 1901 to 1927.
 They were shaped by the Great Depression and were the primary generation composing the enlisted forces in World War II.

 Terminology

 An early usage of the term The Greatest Generation was in 1953 by U.S. Army General James Van Fleet, who had recently retired after his service in World War II and leading the Eighth Army in the Korean War.
 He spoke to Congress, saying, "The men of the Eighth Army are a magnificent lot, and I have always said the greatest generation of Americans we have ever produced."
-The term was further popularized by the title of a 1998 book by American journalist Tom Brokaw.
-In the book, Brokaw profiled American members of this generation who came of age during the Great Depression and went on to fight in World War II, as well as those who contributed to the war effort on the home front.
+The term was popularized by the title of a 1998 book by American journalist Tom Brokaw.
+In the book, Brokaw profiles American members of this generation who came of age during the Great Depression and went on to fight in World War II, as well as those who contributed to the war effort on the home front.
 Brokaw wrote that these men and women fought not for fame or recognition, but because it was the "right thing to do".
-This cohort is also referred to as the World War II generation.

-The term "G.I.
-Generation" was first used in 1971 by Alberto M. Camarillo in an article for the academic journal Aztlán: A Journal of Chicano Studies, titled "Research note on Chicano community leaders: the GI generation."
-The initials G.I. refer to American soldiers in World War II.
-Authors William Strauss and Neil Howe later popularized the G.I.
-Generation term in their 1991 book Generations: The History of America's Future.
+This cohort is also referred to as the "World War II Generation" and the "G.I.
+Generation".
+The "G.I.
+Generation" term was first used in 1971 by Alberto M. Camarillo, in the academic journal Aztlán: A Journal of Chicano Studies.
+The term became more popular after authors William Strauss and Neil Howe used it in their 1991 book Generations: The History of America's Future.

 Date and age range definitions

 Pew Research Center defines this cohort as being born from 1901 to 1927.
 Strauss and Howe use the birth years 1901–1924.
-The first half of the generation, born between 1901 and 1914, are sometimes referred to as the Interbellum Generation.
+The first half of this generation, born between 1901 and 1912, is sometimes referred to as the Interbellum Generation.
+The majority of veterans who served in World War II were born during the second half of this generation, from 1913 to 1924.
+While the oldest members of the Interbellum Generation came of age at the close of the 1910s in 1919, the majority reached maturity in the 1920s and the minority had grown up in the initial years of the Great Depression from 1929 to 1932.
+The "WWII Generation" proper came of age in either the second half of the 1930s or the early years of the 1940s.